WebFiori/docs/adr/0033-ai-rag-as-tool.md

 - Composable — the retrieval tool sits alongside other tools (web search, calculator, database queries) with no special treatment
 - Transparent — tool calls are visible in `ChatResponse::getMessage()->getToolCalls()`
-- Testable — `RetrieverInterface` can be mocked without touching the provider
+- Testable — `RagProviderInterface` can be mocked without touching the provider
 - The embedding and chat models are fully decoupled; either can be swapped independently